Ryan Hunter-Reay: Marriage

 Hunter-Reay is married to former Champ Car World Series pit reporter and off-road racing driver, Beccy Gordon, sister of former Champ Car, NASCAR Sprint Cup Series, and IndyCar Series driver and car owner Robby Gordon.
 Hunter-Reay has three children.

 Number 28

-Since the 2011 season Hunter-Reay's car number has been 28.
-The number 28 is meant to represent the estimated 28 million people that live with cancer.
-In 2009 Hunter-Reay's mother died of colon cancer.
-During the 2013 season Hunter-Reay, as the defending series champion, used number 1 as his car number.
+Since the 2011 season up until the 2021 season, Hunter-Reay's car number was the number 28.
+The number 28 was meant to represent the estimated 28 million people that live with cancer.
+In 2009, Hunter-Reay's mother died of colon cancer.
+During the 2013 season, Hunter-Reay, as the defending series champion, used number 1 as his car number.
 This would be the first time that a defending champion has used #1 in the IndyCar Series since Scott Dixon in 2004 (although Michael Andretti did use #1 in a one-off race during the 2006 season at the Indianapolis 500 due to the team winning the championship the previous season with Dan Wheldon).
 During the 2013 season a small 28 was placed inside of the 1.